florisvlasveld/vea/README.md

 - `--save-path` – Custom file path or directory for the output
 - `--prompt-file` – Path to a custom prompt file (default: `/prompts/daily-default.prompt`)
 - `--model` – LLM to use for summarization (e.g. `o4-mini`, `claude-3-7-sonnet-latest`, `gemini-2.5-pro-preview-05-06`)
+- `--token-budget` – Maximum tokens to include after filtering (default: 10000)
+- `--budget-scope` – `global` to rank all documents together or `group` per source (default: global)
+- `--focus-topics-override` – Custom focus topics for debugging the filter
+- `--full-context` – Skip all filtering and include every loaded document
 - `--skip-path-checks` – Skip validation of input/output paths
 - `--debug` – Enable debug logging
 - `--quiet` – Suppress printing the summary to stdout